Tectagon/Active-Information-Gahtering/README.md

 # Active Information Gathering Script
+Podman image that performs recognisance over a network

 ## RUN
 Use `sudo ./start` to create low privilege user and run the docker image